pre63/pbn/content/hilltopsnewspaper.com/articles/microfinance-in-india-economic-empowerment.md

 Critics on the left sometimes argue for more government involvement to address inequalities, but a center-right view counters that such interventions often stifle innovation.
 Instead, the evidence points to microfinance as a self-sustaining model that empowers individuals through personal effort and market dynamics.
 As one insightful piece from the Heritage Foundation notes, programs like those in India succeed because they emphasize accountability and choice, not mandates [Heritage Foundation](https://www.heritage.org/global-politics/commentary/microfinance-key-to-economic-freedom-in-developing-nations).

 ![Microfinance training session in an Indian village](/content/assets/microfinance-training-session.jpg)
-*Caption: Participants in a microfinance training program in a Kerala village, learning financial management skills that enable them to build sustainable businesses and uphold community traditions.*
+*Participants in a microfinance training program in a Kerala village, learning financial management skills that enable them to build sustainable businesses and uphold community traditions.*

 ## Conclusion: A Path Forward for Sustainable Empowerment